Tam0430/Docs/Prometheus/Prometheus.md

 | Total number of failed image builds | Number of processes running inside a container |
 | Time to process container actions   | Container up time                              |
 | No metrics specfic to a container   | Metrics on a per container basics              |
+### PromQL
+- Short for prometheus Query Language
+- Main way to query metrics within prometheus
+- Data returned can be visualized in dashboards
+- Used to build alerting rules to notify administrators.
+###### ***A PromQL expression can evaluate to one of four types:
+1. String - a simple string value (currently unused)
+2. Scalar - a simple numeric floating point value
+3. Instant Vector - set of time series containing a single sample for each time series, all sharing the same timestamp
+4. Range Vector - set of time series containing a range of data points over time for each time series.
+##### ***Label Matchers***:-
+`=`    Exact mach on a Label value
+- Return all time series from node1
+	$ node_filesystem_avail_bytes{instance="node1"}
+  instance="node1" will match all time series from node01

+`!=`  Negative equality matcher - return time series that don't have the label.
+- Return all time series where device is not equal to "tmpfs"
+	$ node_filesystem_avail_bytes{device!="tmpfs"}
+  != matcher will ensure that only devices that are not "tmpfs"

+`=~`  Regular expression matcher - matches time series with labels match regex
+- Return all time series where device starts with "/dev/sda" (sda2&sda3)
+	$ node_filesystem_avail_bytes{device=~"/dev/sda.* "}
+  To match anything that starts with /dev/sda, a regex "/dev/sda.* " will need to be used

+`!~`  Negative regular expression matcher
+- Return all time series where mountpoint does not start with "/boot"
+	$ node_filesystem_avail_bytes{mountpoint!~"/boot.* "}
+  To match anything that starts with "/boot", a regex "/boot.* " will need to be
+###### ***Multiple Selectors:-
+- Return all time series from node1 without a "device=tmpfs"
+	$ node_filesystem_avail_bytes{instance="node1", device!="tmpfs"}
+  Multiple selectors can be used by separating them by a comma
+###### ***Range Vector Selectors:-
+- Return all the values for a metric over a period of time
+	$ node_arp_entries{instance="node1"}[2m]
+  Return node_arp_entries metric data for the past 2 minutes.

+Time Series converter:
+  epoach & unix timestamp conversion tools --> website

+##### PromQL has 3 logical operators
+1. OR
+2. AND
+3. Unless

+#### Vector Matching
+- one-to-one vector matching - Every element in the vector on the left of the operator tries to find a single matching element on the right
+- Many-to-One vector matching - Each vector elements on the one side can match with multiple elements on the many side

+##### Kube-State-Metrics
+- To collect cluster level metrics(pods, deployments, etc) the kube-state-metrics container must be deployed
+##### Node Exporter
+Every host should run a node_exporter to expose cpu, memory, and network stats We can manually go in an install a node_exporter on every node Better option is to use a kubernetes daemonSet -pod that runs on every node in the cluster
+##### Service Monitoring
+- Service monitor define a set of targets for prometheus to monitor and scrape
+- They allow you to avoid touching prometheus configs directly and give you a declarative kubernetes syntax to define targets
+-